pstehlik/gelf4j/README.md

 If the custom object does not have a `Message` or `ShortMessage` field than the message will be the output of the `ToString()` of that object.

-## Async Appenders
+## dotnetstandard1.5 Appenders

-Async~Appenders doesn't log the file an line and IncludeLocationInformation should be set as false (default) `<param name="IncludeLocationInformation" value="false"/>`
+dotnetstandard1.5~Appenders doesn't log the file an line...

 ## Custom LoggingEventData